 This post was written prior to our January 2017 merger, under our previous firm name, MacPherson Leslie & Tyerman LLP.

 In Poole v.
-Lombard General Insurance Company of Canada, 2012 BCCA 434 (“Poole“), a group of employees attended a dinner paid for by the employer that was considered a “work event”.
+Lombard General Insurance Company of Canada, 2012 BCCA 434 (“Poole“), a group of employees attended a dinner paid for by the employer that was considered a “work event.”
 The dinner was a routine part of the firm’s strategy for fostering collegiality and boosting morale.
 After the dinner, several employees went to a nearby nightclub to continue the evening.
 Apart from a few drinks, the employer did not pay for the nightclub event.
 Two employees were dancing together at the nightclub.
-One co-worker fell on the other on the dance floor causing her to strike her head on the floor and resulting in a “mild traumatic brain injury”.
-The injury effectively ended her career, and her damages were assessed at approximately $6,000,000.
-To read more from the case click here.
+One co-worker fell on the other on the dance floor, causing her to strike her head on the floor and resulting in a “mild traumatic brain injury.”
+The injury effectively ended her career, and her damages were assessed at approximately $6 million.

-- A clear dividing line should be drawn between events that are formally approved and organized by the employer, and events that are not;
+- Draw a clear dividing line between events that are formally approved and organized by the employer and events that are not;

-- Employers should consider obtaining event specific insurance coverage.
+- Consider obtaining event specific insurance coverage.
 Check the terms of your coverage; and